plasma-umass/scalene/README.md

 **NEW**: Scalene works inside Jupyter notebooks as well.

-[This notebook](https://github.com/plasma-umass/scalene/blob/master/docs/scalene-demo.ipynb) illustrates the use Scalene in Jupyter.
+[This notebook](https://nbviewer.jupyter.org/github/plasma-umass/scalene/blob/master/docs/scalene-demo.ipynb) illustrates the use of Scalene in Jupyter.

 Installation: